Fairhope High School

 Fairhope High School (FHS) is a public secondary school located in Fairhope, Alabama.
 Fairhope High School is a part of the Baldwin County Public Schools system.
 They service grades 9–12.
+Fairhope High school offers not only sports, but a band program.

 Clubs and activities

 A wide variety of clubs some include: Chess Club, FCCLA, a Christian prayer group known as First Priority, the Girls Service Club, Interact, Honors Society, and Key Club.

 Athletics

 The Pirates compete in the AHSAA's largest classification, 7A.
 Fairhope annually fields teams in football, baseball, basketball, soccer, track, volleyball, cross country, golf, tennis, swimming and wrestling.

 Football

 Each year, the football team plays Foley High School for the Blue-Gold trophy and the Daphne Trojans for the Jubilee Cup.
 Fairhope's biggest rivals are Foley and the Trojans of Daphne High School.
 Prior to division of student talent with Daphne High School, Fairhope was a perennial contender in many team sports and earned several state titles.

 In 2009, the Pirates finished the regular season 10–0, with wins over both Daphne and Foley.
 However, Fairhope lost in the second round of the AHSAA 6A State Playoffs, finishing the season 11–1.